2 for 1 admission for house tour.

 2-for-1 admission.
 Fraunces Tavern® Museum, where George Washington said farewell to his officers at the close of the America Revolution, emphasizes the history of the tavern and lower Manhattan during the Revolutionary War period.

-Visit the Gomez Mill House and celebrate the 300th Anniversary of the oldest standing Jewish dwelling in America.
-Free admission for all guests on opening day, Sunday, April 27th.
-Throughout the year WLIW21 Membercard holders receive special admissions of $5.00 and a 10% discount in the gift shop.
-Museum and Historic Site; built in 1714 by Luis Gomez; home to Revolutionary Patriots; gentleman farmers; artisan/paper historian Dard Hunter; and social activists.
+Visit the Gomez Mill House, the oldest standing Jewish dwelling in America.
+Free admission for all guests on opening day, Sunday, April 19th.
+Throughout the year, Thirteen Membercard holders receive special admissions of $5.00 and a 10% discount in the gift shop.
+Museum and Historic Site; built in 1714 by Luis Moses Gomez; home to Revolutionary Patriots; gentleman farmers; artisan/paper historian Dard Hunter; and social activists.
 Visit www.gomez.org for details.

 2-for-1 regular village admission; 2-for-1 regular admission for each show in our Tavern Concert series (January 5th through April 27th; two shows every Saturday evening); a 1-year complimentary Family Membership to Historic Richmond Town.
 (New members only.
 Must call 718-351-1611, ext.
 280 to receive benefit.)
 Historic Richmond Town is New York City’s living history village and museum complex.
 Visitors are encouraged to explore the American experience from the 17th century until today as they walk through one of the city’s oldest neighborhoods and interact with its many historical interpreters.